robsann/robsann/README.md

 <h1 align="center">Essential Concepts</h1>

 # OSI Model
-The OSI Model (Open Systems Interconnection Model) is a conceptual framework used to describe the functions of a networking system.
+The Open Systems Interconnection (OSI) model is a conceptual framework used to describe how network communications work.
 The OSI model characterizes computing functions into a universal set of rules and requirements in order to support interoperability between different products and software.

 <div align="center">
 <img src='images/OSI_Model.png'>